 In addition to my private practice, I have provided massage services for institutions as diverse as Southwest Cyberport, Sandia National Laboratories, St. Martin’s Shelter, the USA Track & Field Indoor Championships, and the New Mexico Legislature.

-Donald F. Schiff, BS, CAMT, NM LMT #8, NM RMTI #I-112 is a licensed massage therapist certified in advanced myofascial techniques, in Albuquerque, NM.
+Donald F. Schiff, BS, CAMT, OR LMT #23463, NM LMT #8 is a licensed massage therapist certified in advanced myofascial techniques, in Beaverton, OR.

 View all posts by Don